11 Gorgeous Florida Gulf Coast Beaches

 Best for: Dolphin watching

-Madeira’s 2.5 mile long shoreline consists of gorgeous smooth white sand beaches, with beautiful crystal clear water and tons of seashells.
+Madeira’s 2.5 mile long shoreline features smooth white sand beaches, with beautiful crystal clear water and tons of seashells.
 Cabana rentals are a great way to enjoy a long relaxing afternoon without the sun blaring down on you.

 Best for: Beach side entertainment

 Clearwater is easily one of the most recognizable beaches in all of Florida.
 Time and time again, Clearwater shows up on numerous “best of” beach lists.
 Both Tampa and Orlando tourists flock here to dig their toes in the fine powdery white sand and swim in the namesake clear water.
 The sand here is so soft to the touch that it really resembles snow more so than sand.
-Unfortunately, this beach can get really crowded and finding parking can be a real hassle, so plan a weekday to avoid the crowds and unnecessary frustration.
+Unfortunately, this beach can get really crowded.
+Finding parking can be a real nightmare, so plan a weekday visit to avoid the crowds and unnecessary frustration.

-What else to do nearby: If an afternoon of quiet shelling sounds more like your thing, head over to nearby Sand Key Park (located just over the bridge) for more shells than you could ever imagine.
-This beach is loaded to the brim with seashells – definitely one of your best bets in Florida for amazing beachcombing.
-If you have extra time, be sure to check out Winter the Dolphin (from A Dolphin Tale) at the acclaimed Clearwater Marine Aquarium.
+What else to do nearby: If an afternoon of quiet shelling sounds more like your thing, head over to nearby Sand Key Park (located just over the bridge).
+This rocky beach is loaded with more shells than you could ever imagine.
+Definitely one of your best bets in Florida for amazing beachcombing.
+If you have extra time, check out Winter the Dolphin (from A Dolphin Tale) at the acclaimed Clearwater Marine Aquarium.

 4. Honeymoon Island